nickc1/skedm/README.md

 [DOCUMENTATION][read-the-docs]

-Scikit Emperical Dynamic Modeling (skedm) can be used as a way to forecast time series, spatio-temporal 2D or 3D arrays, and even discrete spatial arrangements.
+Scikit Empirical Dynamic Modeling (skedm) can be used as a way to forecast time series, spatio-temporal 2D or 3D arrays, and even discrete spatial arrangements.
 More importantly, skedm can provide insight into the underlying dynamics of a system, specifically whether a system is nonlinear and deterministic or whether it is dominated by noise.

 For a quick explanation of this package, I suggest checking the wikipedia article on [nonlinear analysis][nonlinear-wiki] .
 Additionally, [Dr. Sugihara's lab][sugihara-lab] has produced some good summary videos of the topic: